holderbaum-io/think-about-website/content/en/consensus.md

 reached at a fixed position which will be communicated in advance.
 They will also be available via a phone number which will be published here as well.

 One can also contact the Awareness Team through any of the other conference officials (people working at the conference).
 The Awareness Team may warn offenders or exclude them from the conference with no refund.

-Further details about our Awareness-Structure and our conduct during incidents will be published here in the future.

 You can contact us before or after the conference as well.